Pedro Rebocho: Benfica

-Born in Évora, Rebocho started his football career at local club Juventude Sport Clube in 2004.
-Three years later, he joined S.L.
-Benfica's youth system, playing for their under-19 team in the 2013–14 UEFA Youth League, where they were runners-up to FC Barcelona.
+Born in Évora, Rebocho started his football career at local club Juventude de Évora in 2004.
+Three years later, he joined Benfica's youth system, playing for their under-19 team in the 2013–14 UEFA Youth League, where they were runners-up to Barcelona.
 Previously, on 16 November 2012, he had signed a professional contract until June 2015.

-On 9 August 2014, Rebocho was called up for a Benfica B match against C.D.
-Trofense in the Segunda Liga, but he did not feature in the former's 3–2 home win.
-Two weeks later, he made his professional debut in a 4–0 home victory over Académico de Viseu FC.
+On 9 August 2014, Rebocho was called up for a Benfica B match against Trofense in the Segunda Liga, but he did not feature in the former's 3–2 home win.
+Two weeks later, he made his professional debut in a 4–0 home victory over Académico de Viseu.

 Rebocho finished the 2015–16 season with three goals in 28 matches, helping his team to narrowly avoid relegation.

 Moreirense

-On 4 July 2016, Rebocho joined Moreirense F.C. on a three-year deal.
+On 4 July 2016, Rebocho joined Moreirense on a three-year deal.
 His first game in the Primeira Liga took place on 25 September, when he played the entire 1–0 home loss to Vitória de Guimarães.

-Rebocho contributed four appearances in the side's victorious run in the Taça da Liga, including the final 1–0 defeat of S.C.
-Braga on 29 January 2017.
+Rebocho contributed four appearances in the side's victorious run in the Taça da Liga, including the final 1–0 defeat of Braga on 29 January 2017.

 Guingamp

-On 20 June 2017, Rebocho agreed to a three-year contract at French club En Avant Guingamp.
-He made his Ligue 1 debut on 5 August, starting in the 3–1 away win against FC Metz.
+On 20 June 2017, Rebocho agreed to a three-year contract at French club Guingamp.
+He made his Ligue 1 debut on 5 August, starting in the 3–1 away win against Metz.

-On 8 August 2019, Rebocho was loaned to Beşiktaş J.K. of the Turkish Süper Lig on a season-long loan with the option to make the move permanent.
-On 12 January 2021, in a similar loan, he joined F.C.
-Paços de Ferreira.
+On 8 August 2019, Rebocho was loaned to Beşiktaş of the Turkish Süper Lig on a season-long loan with the option to make the move permanent.
+On 12 January 2021, in a similar loan, he joined Paços de Ferreira.